yl-ang/tp/docs/UserGuide.md

 [here](#337-returning-a-book--return)). `The Da Vinci Code` is hence returned and the `Result box` would prompt you to notify Bob Miller that the book is now available.

+**Congratulations!
+You have completed our tutorial!** You can now head over to our [Features](#3-features) section to learn more about our commands in greater detail.

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>